ugovaretto-codex/compiled-python/README.markdown

 * Numba
 * Taichi

-Was not able to make *Codon* work on MacOS, also it's its own language built on top of a subset of python which requires to do things like:
+I was not able to make *Codon* work on MacOS, also it's its own language built on top of a subset of Python which requires to do things like:

 ```python
 from python import numpy as np
 ```
-and annotate regular python code with a `@python` decorator.
+and annotate regular Python code with a `@python` decorator.

-[Taichi](https://www.taichi-lang.org/) is by far the best, even faster than equivalent C++ code and has a full graphics rendering enginge included making it possible to simulate and visualise results inside a Jupyter notebook in real-time, compiling to all the available platforms, including Apple Metal.
-It also include one of the best frameworks I have seen for dealing with sparse data, allowing the same code to work on both sparse and dense arrays.
-In the documentation an example of how to make the code scale on multiple nodes with mpi4py is provided.
+[Taichi](https://www.taichi-lang.org/) is by far the best, even faster than equivalent C++ code and has a full graphics rendering engine included making it possible to simulate and visualise results inside a Jupyter notebook in real-time, compiling to all the available platforms, including Apple Metal.
+It also includes one of the best frameworks I have seen for dealing with sparse data, allowing the same code to work on both sparse and dense arrays.
+In the documentation, an example of how to make the code scale on multiple nodes with mpi4py is provided.
 Switching to any platform is achieved by simply adding a
 ```python